savelee/leeboonstra.com/source/_posts/make-a-native-build-with-ext-js-5-sencha-cmd-5-and-phonegap-cordova-with-plugins.md

 title: >-
   Make a native build with Ext JS 5, Sencha Cmd 5 and Phonegap / Cordova with plugins.
+description: Learn how to make a native iOS build with Ext JS 5 and PhoneGap Cordova.
 tags:
   - Cordova
   - Hybrid App